FedericoAcostaDev/guerrerosBack/README.md

-# Getting Started with Create React App
+# Created with Create React App

-this is an API project using node.js, Mern with a React.js front-end.
+This is a MERN application.

 technologies used:
 Multer is used for image storage